 Reach growth rate solves this by showing you clearly, as a percentage, how many new users are viewing your content each month.

-To calculate your reach growth rate, simply subtract X (last period's reach) from Y (this period's reach), then divide the result by X and multiply it by 100.
-The result is the increase as a percentage.
+To calculate your reach growth rate, subtract X (last period's reach) from Y (this period's reach), then divide the result by X and multiply it by 100.
+The result is the change as a percentage.

 Alternatively, if you're using a tool like Metrics Watch to automate your marketing reports, this is done for you automatically (shown as Change below):